 Joy and continued prayers for David Suits (Albany District Committee on Ministries); David has received the good news that his cancer is in remission.
-Prayers work!
+"Thanks be to God"

 For the former Troy Conference Camp and Retreat Executive Director Deborah Paterson needs your prayers as she is currently recovering from her last brain surgery for Parkinson; Send prayers and concerns to 24831 Pennington Terrace Venice Florida 34293

 For Karin and Jason Wheatley as Jason continues to recover from a traumatic brain injury.
 Karin is Newtonville’s secretary and Director of the Pre School.

 For Pastor Marianna Rodriquez (serving First UMC, Rensselaer and Emmanual Faith) and her family as her brother Hector Cardosa continues his battle with throat cancer.